-Most business owners don’t necessarily consider a potential employee’s commute when they’re interviewing them, but maybe you should.
-Think about it – if the person you’re looking to hire lives 45 minutes (or more) away from your office, there are automatically a few drawbacks – they won’t know many local people or places, they would be less likely to stay late, work overtime or participate in office activities, and they would require more compensation for cost of living, gas prices, etc. It may not always be an issue, but keeping your business local is definitely a consideration.
+Most business owners don’t generally consider a potential employee’s commute when they’re interviewing them, but maybe you should.
+Think about it: if the person you’re looking to hire lives 45 minutes (or more) away from your office, there are automatically a few drawbacks.
+They won’t know many local people or places, they would be less likely to stay late, work overtime or participate in office activities, and they would require more compensation for the cost of living, gas prices, and more.
+Location may not always be an issue, but keeping your business local is definitely a consideration.

 6. Don’t hire for a license

-This may sound strange, but if you only hire insurance agents who are fully licensed, you’re automatically removing the best agents from your pool.
-These days, it doesn’t take as much time to get your licensing completed – if a new hire wants the job badly enough, they will initiate the process of obtaining everything they need, or they aren’t the right people for you.
+This may sound strange, but if you only hire insurance agents who are fully licensed, you’re possibly removing the best agents from your pool.
+These days, completing your license doesn’t take as much time.
+If new hires want the job badly enough, they will initiate the process of obtaining everything they need, or they aren’t the right people for you.

 7. Offer a probation period

-The phrase “try before you buy” might sound insensitive, but when it comes to insurance sales, it may take some time to know whether or not a new employee will fit on your team.
-Many agencies offer a 6 month probationary period to see whether or not the job will work for you or for the new hire, removing some of the pressure on both of you.
-You could also hire a new individual as an independent contractor or bring them on for a temporary project, so you can get a feel for their work ethic, their personality and their commitment.
+The phrase “try before you buy” might sound insensitive, but when it comes to insurance sales, you might need some time to know whether or not a new employee will fit on your team.
+Many agencies offer a 6-month probationary period to see whether or not the job will work for you or for the new hire, removing some of the pressure.
+You could also hire a new individual as an independent contractor or bring them on for a temporary project so you can get a feel for their work ethic, personality, and commitment.

 8. Find the fire

 Some agents have found that the best way to gauge whether or not a potential hire really wants the job is by telling them “no” at some point in the interview process.
-For example, if, during what may seem like a normal portion of an interview, you tell the candidate that you’re not sure if they have the right qualifications for the job at hand, you will see whether or not they have the fire needed to fight for the opportunity you’re offering.
-If someone is merely looking for a job, they will comply with your opinion.
-But if they’re desperate for the chance to work, they will sell themselves into the position, which will, in turn, make them a successful insurance agent as time goes on.
+For example, during the interview, you tell candidates that you’re not sure if they have the right qualifications for the job at hand.
+See whether or not they have the fire needed to fight for the opportunity you’re offering.
+If someone is merely looking for a job, he or she will comply with your opinion.
+But if candidates are desperate for the chance to work, they will sell themselves into the position, which will, in turn, make them a more successful insurance agent.

 9. Test their skills

-It may sound basic, but you can’t assume that the people you’re interviewing have the necessary skills to handle the day-to-day business of sales.
-While having the right personality is important, if the person can’t handle writing an email properly, working with spreadsheets or written documents or finding information effectively on a webpage, then the personality doesn’t really matter.
-You can develop a basic skills test as part of your hiring process, which will help to weed out any ineptitude.
+This step may sound basic, but you can’t assume that the people you’re interviewing have the necessary skills to handle the day-to-day business of sales.
+While having the right personality is important, if the person can’t handle writing an email properly, working with spreadsheets or written documents, or finding information effectively on a webpage, then his or her personality doesn’t really matter.
+You can develop a basic skills test as part of your hiring process, which will help to weed out any candidates with ineptitudes.